-Spec eies N ame Lemon sole Microstomus kitt C1 Categ Category C Stock Status - Minimum Requirements \mathbf{v} C1.1 Fishery rem Fishery removals of the species in the fishery under assessment are included in the stock assessment process, OR are considered by scientific authorities to be negligible.
-C1.2 The species is considered, in its most recent stock assessment, to have a biomass PA above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.
+Spec Species Name Lemon sole Microstomus kitt C1 C1 Category C Stock Status - Minimum Requirements $\mathbf{V}\mathbf{I}$ C1.1 Fishery removals of the species in the fishery under assessment are included in the stock assessment process, OR are considered by scientific authorities to be negligible.
+C1.2 C1.2 The species is considered, in its most recent stock assessment, to have a biomass above the limit reference point (or proxy), OR removals by the fishery under assessment are considered by scientific authorities to be negligible.
 Clause outcome: PASS